Photos by Richard Smith and Gregory Koch, Stadium Journey

 Looking out the windows of the concourse you will see that you are in the heart of the historic part of DC.
 That is a great sight to see.
 The National Portrait Gallery is right next to the stadium.
 Other great attractions and museums are in close distance.

-Ted Leonsis is an attraction himself.
+Ted Leonsis, the team's owner, is an attraction himself.
 You will often times see the owner in the crowd mingling and talking to fans.
-I even witnessed him scooping ice cream for a family ticket event.
+I even once witnessed him scooping ice cream for a family ticketed event.
 His ownership has provided a great deal to be excited about.

 I like that the arena is in the heart of the historic district, but also the Chinatown area.
-There are some great things to see in this area of town.
+There are some great things to see in this area of tow

 The Capital One Arena is a great arena, and easily one of the best in the Washington, DC area.
 The fans are some of the best in the area and you will have a great time at this impressive facility.